Mistralys/x4-game-notes/README.md

 > This will also work even if the wharf or shipyard is not capable of actually building ships.

+> Workshops are size-depedent, which means that for L and XL-sized ships, a shipyard's workshop must be used.

 # Cheats

 ## Savegame editing